elunna/nerfhack-changelog/README.md

 * Auto-ID potions of acid when a lichen corpse is dipped into one
 * Auto-ID potions of sickness when they coat a weapon in poison
 * Auto-ID potions of sickness and fruit juice when dipping unihorn in sickness
+* Auto-ID potions of see inv and fruit juice by process of elimination when quaffed.
 * Auto-ID potions of restore ability when quaffed
 * Auto-ID potions of booze when quaffed.
 * Auto-ID amethyst, fruit juice, and booze when dipping amethyst into booze (Fourk)